microsoft/kafka-connect-cosmosdb/doc/Performance_Testing.md

-# Cosmos DB Connectors Performance Testing and Results
+# Cosmos DB Connectors Performance Testing

-## Test Environment
+## Test Infrastructure

 In order to easily and quickly deploy and tear-down the testing workloads, we've used a Kubernetes Cluster (specifically an Azure Kubernetes Service cluster) as the foundation.
 The following is a list of specifications for the AKS Cluster.